Kenmore Elite CSV Max DS4095 Review

 This vacuum has mediocre battery life, lasting 34 minutes on low and 14 minutes on high.

 Because this vacuum is relatively underpowered, some people will likely need to run it on high more often, making it harder to clean multiple rooms in a home without recharging.
-With this in mind, this vacuum will be better for single-room cleaning efforts rather than whole-house vacuuming chores.
+With this in mind, this vacuum is better for single-room cleaning rather than whole-house vacuuming.

 Should You Buy the Kenmore Elite CSV Max DS4095?

 This vacuum stands out from its peers for consistently good low-profile carpet and hardwood cleaning.
-If you're on a tight budget, this is the vacuum we suggest that will help get things done, although it might take an extra couple of passes compared to premium products.
-The only limitation we are worried about is its struggle with higher pile carpets and rugs, due to its low suction.
+If you're on a tight budget, we suggest this vacuum to help you get things done, although it might take an extra couple of passes compared to premium products.
+The only limitation we worry about is its struggle with higher pile carpets and rugs due to its low suction.
 If you want a deep cleaner for that, you'll need to invest in a premium product.

 What Other Stick Vaccums Should You Consider?

-If overall budget is the most important aspect for you, we suggest spending just a little more and getting the Levoit VortexIQ 40 as it's a great performer for the cost, and remarkably easy to maintain.
+If your overall budget is the most important aspect, we suggest spending just a little more and getting the Levoit VortexIQ 40.
+It's a great performer for the cost and is remarkably easy to maintain.
 If you're set on this price point, look at the Black+Decker Powerseries+ 20V.
-While it is slightly behind in
+While it is slightly behind in carpet cleaning performance, it outshined the Kenmore when it came to cleaning fur, so this might take precedence for pet owners.